tanaka-hideya/NIFREC/README.md

 - --smicol NAME: SMILES column name (default: smiles)
 - --idxcol N: zero-based index column to use as unique identifier (default: 0)

+If any of the commands below fail to run, try adjusting your setuptools version.

 ## Quick start with the sample dataset
 This section demonstrates the full pipeline in the current directory.
 Before starting, place the sample CSV in the working directory: